How to Monetize a Podcast in China with Ximalaya

 This is the method that I know best.
 After all, I’ve been posting on this blog for ten years, and my monetization method is to sell our marketing services.

 I talked to Ben Worthington of IELTS Podcast.
-He provides free content to help English learners prepare for the IELTS test, then he also provides paid services.
+He provides free content to help English learners prepare for the IELTS test, and he also provides paid services.
 This model works for his English marketing.

 Why has it been tough to build a following?
 We think that’s normal, and we’ll give a few marketing ideas below.